codeclimate/codeclimate-rubocop/config/contents/style/optional_arguments.md

 This cop checks for optional arguments to methods that do not come at the end of the argument list.

+### Safety:

+This cop is unsafe because changing a method signature will implicitly change behaviour.

 ### Example:
     # bad
     def foo(a = 1, b, c)